 At the end of March, I started a new project: On the shores of St. Nick.
-Whilst I regularly post updates on my Instagram account, I suddenly realised that I have not been sharing updates here.
+I suddenly realised that I had not shared updates for a while.
 One of the reasons being: the piece is HUGE and progress thus rather slow.
 But I think you might find my musings interesting.
 Especially those of you who design their own pieces.

 This is how far I have come to date.
 As this is all done on 40ct natural linen by Zweigart, you can imagine the many, many hours of stitching to come this far :).
 Although I now know that it is unrealistic to get it finished before the start of my exhibition in August, I am rather pleased with how it is coming together!
 And since I have to man the exhibition myself, guess who will be stitching what :).

 This is a close-up of the migrant boat afloat on the mediterranean sea.
 The dark blue waves are stitched with House of Embroidery fine silk colour True Blue.
 The lighter waves use colour Forget me not M. Quite an apt name, don't you think?
 The stitch used is a common canvaswork stitch named Byzantine stitch.
 Another rather apt name since the migrants start out from modern-day Turkey.